 Speaking with affection about Professor Stockbridge, William Bowditch states….

 He was thoroughly and sincerely democratic.
-He had no love for an aristocracy, and especially no love for a plutocracy.
+He had no love for an aristocracy, and especially no love for any kind of a ruling class whose power came from wealth (a plutocracy).
 In one of his class lectures he broke out one day with the remark, “no one should hog it all, no one has the right to more than a stated amount of property – for example, a million dollars.”
-Some years after when reminded of this remark he was asked how he would regulate the size of fortunes, he said;
+Some years after when reminded of this remark he was asked how he would regulate the size of fortunes…. he said;

 “I would regulate them through the probate court, and if a man’s estate was found by official expert appraisal, to be worth more than the allotted sum, the excess should go to the State.”

-When it was suggested that it would tend to destroy ambition and nullify initiative and effort he said in effect:
+When it was suggested that it would tend to destroy ambition and nullify initiative and effort he explained:

-“I would give every man a chance to make by lawful mans, not by ‘lawful steal’ (as he termed stock watering(1)) as much as he could during his lifetime, but he must give it away before he died.
-He should only be allowed to will away, or leave for the probate court to pass upon, a sum not exceeding a stated maximum amount, which should be the maximum prize.”
+“I would give every person a chance to make by lawful means, not by a ‘lawful steal’ (as he termed stock watering(1)) as much as they could during their lifetime, but they must give it away before they died.”

-Stockbridge felt that the effect of such a plan, properly safeguarded, would not lesson ambition within reasonable limits but would tend to lessen greed, and eventually to make an inherited plutocracy impossible.
-He believed men, like boys, should have prizes to work for and should play the game according to the rules, but that the rules should be modified to meet new conditions.
+Stockbridge felt that the effect of such a plan, properly safeguarded, would not lesson ambition within reasonable limits but would tend to lessen greed, and eventually make an inherited plutocracy impossible.
+He believed adults, like children growing up, should have prizes to work for and should play the game according to the rules, but that the rules should be modified to meet new conditions.
 Stockbridge was what might be termed a “limited individualist” (2).
 He would give the individual every opportunity up to a certain point, and then, as he expressed it, “I would clip his wings.”

 (1) Watered stock is an asset with an artificially-inflated value.
 The term is most commonly used to refer to a form of securities fraud common to corporations.